Filing your tax return with untied

-If you've already selected last year in the Money screen the Money In and Money Out screens will default to the last date of the year.
+If you've already selected last year in the Money screen, the Money In and Money Out screens will default to the last date of the year.
 You don't have to change this if you just want this value to appear in last year's return, but you can if you want.

-Step 3 - Claim any auto-logged mileage
+Step 5 - Claim any auto-logged mileage

 Go to the Travel screen, change the year selector at the top to last year, if you haven't already and claim any journeys that are for business.
-Tap on a journey to see the map and detail and claim from there or just swipe and claim.
+Tap on a journey to see the map and detail and claim from there, or just swipe and claim.

-Step 4 - Add manual journeys for trips not logged.
+Step 6 - Add manual journeys for trips not logged.

 Another way to do this is to add a manual transaction as in step 2 for the monetary amount of the claimed mileage.
 Using the journey screen will work this out for you, but if you want to do it yourself you'll find the HMRC rates here.
 You might also want to do this if you're not claiming HMRC's flat rates.

-Step 5 - Review!
+Step 7 - Review!

-Go to the taxes screen, make sure year is still set to last year and review tagged transactions:
+Go to the taxes screen, make sure the year is still set to last year and tap "Prepare Your Tax Return":

 You'll see tagged transactions grouped by tag type.
 Click on each to review the tagged transactions.
 Change anything that isn't quite right.

-Step 6 - Submit!
+Step 8 - Submit!

 So make sure you have these ready.
 If you haven't entered your national insurance number and personal details you'll also be prompted to do that.
 But once you have all that you are ready to submit:

 You can also download a PDF version.
 So if you would rather have someone review things first, that's a great thing to do.
 You can do this with the free version.
 To do this tap the download from cloud icon at the top right of the screen:

 To submit directly you'll need a paid subscription.